 “The Effects and Impacts of Marijuana Use ~ Policies and Approaches Addressing the Challenges”.

-Plans are afoot to offer the course each month of 2018 except for June.
-The course is being taught in asynchronous time which means that those taking the course can complete assignments each week when it is convenient for them to do so.
+The course is being taught on a pass/not pass basis.
+It is not taught in “real time” which means that those taking the course can complete assignments each week when it is convenient for them to do so.
 It is not necessary to be online at specific times each week.
-Course registration fee is $199.
-(Please inquire about a discount if five individuals or more from the same organizations register.)
-Registrants are eligible for 3 CEUs.
-Register online at http://www.auburn.edu/outreach/opce/marijuana.htm or call 334-844-5100 to register.
+For more information and to register, go to http://www.auburn.edu/outreach/opce/marijuana.htm and http://www.auburn.edu/outreach/opce/marijuana.htm#registration or call (334) 844-5100.

-The course, offered under the auspices of Auburn University’s Office of Professional and Continuing Education.
-The course has been designed to help arm those who are concerned about the harmful effects of marijuana and about the negative individual and societal impacts of the legalization of marijuana with the understanding and knowledge they need concerning the research findings about the harmfulness of marijuana and the impacts on marijuana use on society.
+The course is offered by Auburn University’s Office of Professional and Continuing Education.
+The course has been designed to help arm those who are concerned about the harmful effects of marijuana and about the negative individual and societal impacts of the legalization of marijuana is having on individuals, families, communities, and on society.
 The course has also been designed to help expand the knowledge and understanding of those who are working to address the problem of recreational drug use and addiction in America so that they can be as successful as possible in their efforts.
-The course is also designed to help those in the position of public responsibility understand what policy and program options have been working and what options might be tried to achieve the hoped-for outcome of diminishing the amount of recreational drug use in America.
+The course is also designed to help those in the position of public responsibility understand what policy and program options have been working and what options might be tried to achieve the hoped-for outcome of turning around current trends involving the use marijuana in America.

 Information about the Course Instructor: